ShubRath0/TaskManager/README.md

 # Task Manager App

-A simple console-based Task Manager in Java.
+A simple console-based Task Manager in Java with REST API support.
 This application allows users to create, view, complete, and remove tasks with due dates, and now stores tasks persistently using SQLite.

 ## Features